TheresaLui/SelfHelpContent_v2/articles/microsoft.network.networkwatcher/ta-disable.md

 ### **Disable Traffic Analytics**

 * To disable Traffic Analytics, go to NSG flow logs setting and set "Traffic Analytics Status" to Off.
-You will have to repeat this step for all the NSGs for which you want to disable Traffic Analytics <br>
+You will have to repeat this step for all the NSGs for which you want to disable Traffic Analytics.

 ## **Recommended Documents**